Hacker0x01/hacker101/start-here.md

 Welcome to Hacker101!
 For those new to bug bounties and web hacking, we recommend starting with our [Newcomers Playlist](/playlists/newcomers).
 This playlist covers fundamental aspects such as web application basics, cultivating a hacker mindset, and crafting effective reports.

-In addition to the Newcomers Playlist, we advise getting yourself familiair with [Burp Suite](/playlists/burp_suite), mastering the essentials of [Web Hacking](/playlists/web_hacking), and reviewing the _"Report Writing, Communication Tips, and Community Guidelines"_ section on this page to effectively engage with triage and security teams.
+In addition to the Newcomers Playlist, we advise getting yourself familiar with [Burp Suite](/playlists/burp_suite), mastering the essentials of [Web Hacking](/playlists/web_hacking), and reviewing the _"Report Writing, Communication Tips, and Community Guidelines"_ section on this page to effectively engage with triage and security teams.

 A large collection of hacking tools, like web, desktop, and mobile tools, scanners, datasets, and other valuable resources can be found on the [Resources](/resources) page.
 Be sure to check them out and get familiar with them.